-The University of Denver's Daniel Felix Ritchie School of Engineering and Computer Science is creating the future of technology by providing a graduate education emphasizing cross-disciplinary knowledge.
+The University of Denver's Department of Mechanical Engineering is creating the future of technology by providing a graduate education emphasizing cross-disciplinary knowledge.
+A distinguished faculty is creating multidisciplinary education and research programs that anticipate technological trends in research and industry.
 Engineering graduate students join the faculty in conducting cutting-edge research in emerging disciplines to develop unique solutions to old and new problems and opportunities.

-The well-equipped laboratories contain state-of-the-art equipment and software to support research in biomedical engineering, advanced materials, robotics, mechanical design, and Al/machine learning, among others.
+The well-equipped laboratories in the department contain state-of-the-art equipment and software to support research in biomedical engineering, advanced materials, robotics, mechanical design, and Al/machine learning, among others.
 Small classes support our multidisciplinary and real-time focus by providing close contact between students and faculty, which allows us to meet students' individual career goals.